mattermost/docs/source/administration/config-settings.rst

 Enable users to open Direct Message channels with
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Any user on the Mattermost server**: The Direct Messages "More" menu has the option to open a Direct Message channel with any user on the server.
+**Any user on the Mattermost server**: The Direct Messages **More** menu has the option to open a Direct Message channel with any user on the server.

-**Any member of the team**: The Direct Messages "More" menu only has the option to open a Direct Message channel with users on the current team, and CTRL/CMD+K channel switcher only lists users on the current team.
+**Any member of the team**: The Direct Messages **More** menu only has the option to open a Direct Message channel with users on the current team, and CTRL/CMD+K channel switcher only lists users on the current team.
 If a user belongs to multiple teams, direct messages will still be received regardless of what team they are currently on.

 This setting only affects the UI, not permissions on the server.
 For instance, a Direct Message channel can be created with anyone on the server regardless of this setting.